MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Legendary a replacement for the Epic Games Launcher on macOS.md

 +++
 date = "2021-12-24"
-title = "Legendary, a replacement for the Epic Games Launcher on macOS.md" slug = "Legendary, a replacement for the Epic Games Launcher on macOS.md" tags = [] categories = [] series = []
+title = "Legendary, a replacement for the Epic Games Launcher on macOS" slug = "Legendary, a replacement for the Epic Games Launcher on macOS" tags = [] categories = [] series = []